yuguo/Pure-React-Native/pure_module/README.md

 ### Why Pure Components

-Stateless components may also be referred to as Pure Components, or even Dumb Components, and are meant to represent any React Component declared as a function that has no state and returns the same markup given the same props.
+**Stateless components may also be referred to as Pure Components**, or even Dumb Components, and are meant to represent any React Component declared as a function that has no state and returns the same markup given the same props.

 These types of components surprisingly compose a large majority of our applications and, as a result, React 0.14 introduces the ability to write these stateless components as functions, also known as functional stateless components.

 So these are some of the UI elements that I summarize from Tencent work.

-They are so simple that you can grab and put it into your project now.
+They are simple enough that you can grab and put it into your project now.

 ### Buttons